circleci/circleci-docs/jekyll/_cci2/config-intro.md

 ### Learnings
 {:.no_toc}

 The above two changes to the config significantly affect how you get work done.
-By associating a docker container to a job and then dynamically running the job in the container, you don’t need to perform special magic or operational gymnastics to upgrade, experiment or tune the environment you run in.
+By associating a Docker container to a job and then dynamically running the job in the container, you don’t need to perform special magic or operational gymnastics to upgrade, experiment or tune the environment you run in.
 With a small change you can dramatically upgrade a mongo environment, grow or shrink the base image, or even change languages.

 - Line 4: Here we see a comment in-line in yml.
 Like any other unit of code, comments are a useful tool as config gets complicated.
-- Line 5-6: These lines indicate that docker image to use for the job.
+- Line 5-6: These lines indicate that Docker image to use for the job.
 Because you can have more than one job in your config (as we will see next) you can also run different parts of your config in different environments.
 For example, you could perform a build job in a thin java container and then perform a test job using a container with browsers pre-installed.
 In this case, it uses  a [pre-built container from CircleCI]({{ site.baseurl }}/2.0/circleci-images/) that already has a browser and other useful tools built in.
 - Line 19-22: These lines add a run step that returns the version of node available in the container.
 Try experimenting with different containers from CircleCI’s pre-built convenience images or even public containers from Docker hub.

 ## Part Four: Approved to Start